ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

 If we wish $Heap$ to be an [[algebraic category]], then we must remove the clause that the underlying set of a heap must be nonempty (see also at *[[pseudo-torsor]]*).
 Then the [[empty set]] becomes a heap in a unique way.

-However, in this case, the various theorems relating heaps to groups above all break down.
+However, in this case, some of the above theorems relating heaps to groups break down.
+It is of course still true that $Grp \simeq (1\downarrow Heap)$, since any pointed heap must be inhabited; but the empty heap does not have a structure group.
 For this reason, one usually requires a heap to be inhabited.

 On the other hand, we could generalize the notion of [[group]] to allow for an empty group.
 This even remains a purely algebraic notion: we can define a group as an [[inhabited]] [[invertible semigroup]] $(S,\cdot,(-)^{-1})$ or an inhabited [[associative quasigroup]].
 Then any [[invertible semigroup]] or [[associative quasigroup]] is a possibly-empty-heap, and every possibly-empty-heap arises in this way from its automorphism invertible semigroup or automorphism associative quasigroup (defined by either method (2) or (3)); the category of possibly-empty-heaps is equivalent to the category of invertible semigroups equipped with torsors over the point, and the category of associative quasigroups equipped with torsors over the point; etc.